psocha/psocha.github.io/book-summaries/the-way-we-never-were.md

 **Trends become popular first and socially acceptable later.**
 Most family trends throughout history have occurred because of ordinary people living their lives and responding to their circumstances.
-There has always been a decades-long lag between what was considered normal in practice and what was considered normal in theory.
+There has always been a decades-long lag between what was normal in practice and what was considered normal in theory.
 For example, divorce rates started increasing in the mid 20th century, but divorce itself remained taboo until decades later.
 Homosexual couples started living more openly in the late 20th century, but public support for legally recognizing their relationships didn't rise much until decades later.
 Working mothers were viewed as a negative social phenomenon for decades before they started being viewed favorably.